I had a question, did I need to buy the whole system at once?

 As you can see, I have mixed different sizes of solar panels together and there could be more panels in the future, as my current RV could hold another two or more panels on the roof.

-When I had my first solar panel installed I advised the RV Dealer to up size the wiring (to use a larger wire size) from the solar panel to the solar regulator as I had plans to add future panels to the roof.
+When I had my first solar panel installed I advised the RV Dealer to upsize the wiring (to use a larger wire size) from the solar panel to the solar regulator as I had plans to add future panels to the roof.
 This decreases the power lost from the panel to the batteries due to wire size.

 What I didn't do was make sure the location on the roof where the solar panel was being installed would easily allow for another panel beside it.
 Oops, when I installed the second solar panel I needed longer cables to make the connection to the first panel.
-If the first panel was moved about six inches I could of fit the second panel beside the first one.
+If the first panel was moved about six inches I could have fit the second panel beside the first one.
 Why is this important?
 Careful planning can save installation steps later and longer wires introduce line losses that affect efficiency of the system.

 Since the style of RVing Chris and I like to do is not always the full hookup style.
 We enjoy more of the get to know nature style where we would not have power, water, and sewer hookups.
 We decided to not go with the single twelve volt battery that a lot of RVs come with because of its limited amount of stored power.
 The choice we made was to go with four, six volt deep cycle batteries (also known as golf cart style) with the greater amount of stored power.
 This enabled us to go for long weekends not needing to charge the batteries.